• Skip to main content

 • While they are smoking, you can prepare your foil and wrapping ingedients.

 • Lay out 2 long pieces of heavy duty aluminum foil or NON-WAXED pink butchers paper on top of each other on the counter, long enough to double wrap the rack of ribs front and back with the two pieces.
-Repeat with the other rack.
+Repeat with the other half rack if you cut the rack into two pieces.

 • Place the baby back ribs face down into each pile of aluminum foil and ingredients.